anoopkcn/obsidian-reference-map/README.md

 `CorpusId:<id>` | Semantic Scholar numerical ID|`CorpusId:215416146`

-*Enable this feature from the settings.
-Note that, one has to provide a `Bibtex CSL JSON`(Better BibTex Zotero Plugin feature, auto updates with changes in the library) or `CSL JSON`(Generic CSL library from any reference manager) file to enable this feature.
-Once enabled, the plugin can recognize the Pandoc citation format.
+*To enable CiteKey support(for Zotero or for other reference managers), one has to provide a `Bibtex CSL JSON`(Better BibTex Zotero Plugin feature, auto updates with changes in the library) or `CSL JSON`(Generic CSL library from any reference manager) file.
+Once enabled in the settings, the plugin can recognize the Pandoc citation format.

-**Note**: CiteKeys should not contain spaces, `[`, `(` and `*`.
-Also make sure in zotero library DOI field is not empty for a reference.
+**Note**: CiteKey's should NOT contain `spaces`, `[`, `(` or `*`.
+Also make sure in Zotero library DOI field contains a valid ID.

 ### Dynamic Reference List